 Unlike some cities, Colorado City isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Colorado City are a mix of both white- and blue-collar jobs.
 Overall, Colorado City is a city of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Colorado City who work in sales jobs (21.00%), food service (7.79%), and legal occupations (6.92%).

-In terms of college education, Colorado City is nearly on par with the US average for all cities of 21.84%: 17.96% of adults 25 and older in Colorado City have a bachelor's degree or advanced degree.
+The education level of Colorado City citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.96% of adults 25 and older in Colorado City have a college degree.

 The per capita income in Colorado City in 2022 was $23,883, which is lower middle income relative to Texas, and low income relative to the rest of the US.
 This equates to an annual income of $95,532 for a family of four.
 However, Colorado City contains both very wealthy and poor people as well.